Mohammadimh76/Book_CEH-Certified-Ethical-Hacker-/README.md

 ## Chapter 5
 - ### Worm, Virus, Backdoor, Trojan
-Trojans and backdoors are two ways in which hackers can enter a system, and there are many different types, but they all have one thing in common.
-They must be installed by another program or the user must intervene to install them on the system.
-Trojans and backdoors are dangerous tools in a legitimate hacker toolkit that should be used to test the security of a networked system.
+Trojans and backdoors are two ways hackers can enter a system, and there are many different types, but they all have one thing in common.
+Another program must install them, or the user must intervene to install them on the system.
+Trojans and backdoors are dangerous tools in a legitimate hacker toolkit that should be used to test the security of a networked system.<br>
 Viruses and worms can be as dangerous as trojans and backdoors.
-In fact, many viruses trigger trojans and can damage the system and then open a backdoor for the hacker.
-This chapter discusses the similarities and differences between Trojans, backdoors, viruses and worms.
-All of these malicious tools and codes are important to legitimate hackers because hackers use these tools to attack systems.
+Many viruses trigger trojans and can damage the system and then open a backdoor for the hacker.
+This chapter discusses the similarities and differences between Trojans, backdoors, viruses, and worms.
+These malicious tools and codes are essential to legitimate hackers because hackers use these tools to attack systems.<br>

 #### 🔹 Topics in this chapter include
 | <b>Chapter 5</b>  |   |   |